OtsoKarali/FoulBalls_DataAnalysis/README.md

-# Code made in relation to FORGE Data Science accelerator january 2024 challenge
+# Code made in relation to the forge summer 2024 launch program